-At November 30, 2022 and 2021, Homebuilding accounts receivable primarily related to receivables from land banks for land development, rebates and joint ventures.
+At November 30, 2023 and 2022, Homebuilding accounts receivable primarily related to receivables from land banks for land development, rebates and joint ventures.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral for accounts receivable.
+Receivables from land banks represent development costs incurred by the Company which are reimbursable from the land banks.
 Mortgages and notes receivable arising from the sale of homes and land are generally collateralized by the property sold to the buyer.
 Allowances are maintained for potential credit losses based on historical experience, present economic conditions and other factors considered relevant by the Company.
-Balances for the years ended November 30, 2022 and 2021 are noted below:
+Balances as of November 30, 2023 and 2022 are noted below:

-ber 30,

-(In thousands) 2022 2021
+(In thousands) 2023 2022

+Accounts receivable \$ 640,292 490,420

-Accounts receivable Mortgages and notes receivable 490,420 185,739 245,004 247,805
+Mortgages and notes receivable 250,074 185,739

+890,366 676,159

-Allowance for credit losses 676,159 (2,179) 492,809 (2,531)
+Allowance for credit losses (2,374) (2,179)

-Receivables, net (1) \$ 673,980 490,278
+Receivables, net (1) \$ 887,992 673,980

-(1) At November 30, 2022 and 2021, receivables, net included \$50 million and \$85 million, respectively, related to a short-term loan due from Upward America that was repaid subsequent to each year end.
+(1) Receivables, net as of November 30, 2022 included \$50 million related to a short-term loan due from Upward America that was repaid subsequent to November 30, 2022.